cartwrightian/cfnassist/README.md

 **Use with CARE!**

 This will rollback all delta's by deleting the stacks for a VPC in the correct order and updating the DELTA tag on the VPC as it goes!
-You may want to this while getting things bedded in initially while you still have just the one environment i.e. Dev or Test
+You may want to do this while getting things bedded in initially or when you want to check you can fully recreate an environment.

 `cfnassist.sh -env Dev -rollback ./infrastructure`